 \section{Abstract}

-Polygenic Risk Scores (PRS) developed from genome-wide association studies (GWAS) are of increasing interest for various clinical and research applications.
-Bayesian methods have been particularly popular for building PRS in genome-wide scale because of their natural ability to regularize model and borrow information in high-dimension.
+Polygenic risk scores (PRS) developed from genome-wide association studies (GWAS) can be used for risk stratification by quantifying the genetic contribution to disease, and many clinical applications have been proposed.
+Bayesian methods are popular for building PRS because of their natural ability to regularize models and incorporate external information.
 In this article, we present new theoretical results, methods, and extensive numerical studies to advance Bayesian methods for PRS applications.
-We conduct theoretical studies to identify causes of convergence issues of some Bayesian methods when required input GWAS summary-statistics and linkage disequilibrium (LD) (genetic correlation) data are derived from distinct samples.
-We propose a remedy to the problem by the projection of the summary-statistics data into the column space of the genetic correlation matrix.
-We further implement a PRS development algorithm under the Bayesian Bridge prior which can allow more flexible specification of effect-size distribution than those allowed under popular alternative methods.
-Finally, we conduct careful benchmarking studies of alternative Bayesian methods using both simulation studies and real datasets, where we carefully investigate both the effect of prior specification and estimation strategies for LD parameters.
-These studies show that the proposed algorithm, equipped with the projection approach, the flexible prior specification, and an efficient numerical algorithm leads to the development of the most robust PRS across a wide variety of scenarios.
+We identify a potential risk, under a common Bayesian PRS framework, of posterior impropriety when integrating the required GWAS summary statistics and linkage disequilibrium (LD) data from distinct sources.
+As a principled remedy, we propose a projection of the summary statistics that ensures compatibility between the two sources and in turn a proper behavior of the posterior.
+We further introduce a new PRS method, with accompanying software, under the less-explored Bayesian bridge prior to more flexibly model varying sparsity levels in effect-size distributions.
+We extensively benchmark it against alternative Bayesian methods using synthetic and real datasets, quantifying the impact of prior specification and LD estimation strategy.
+Our proposed PRS-Bridge, equipped with the projection technique and flexible prior, demonstrates the most consistent and generally superior performance across a variety of scenarios.